LupeBB/Matching-Card-Game/README.md

 # Matching-Card-Game

+## Challenge:

+* Match all cards in short time with less moves.

-## How to play:
+## Instructions:

 * Clicking on the cards will turn them over and display a symbol.
-* The goal is to match two cardsnof the same symbol at a time.
+* The goal is to match two cards of the same symbol at a time.
 * Then try to match all cards in pairs.
 There is a timer to track time of player.